trevordevore/levurehelper-embeddable_views/README.md

 When working in the LiveCode IDE a frontscript is inserted which keeps embeddable views up to date while you work.
 The stack is named `"Levure Embeddable Views Frontscript"` and has two handlers - `preOpenStack` and `saveStackRequest`.

-### Refreshing instances of mbeddable Views when opening a stack
+### Refreshing instances of embeddable Views when opening a stack

 Whenever you open a stack in the IDE the `preOpenStack` handler calls `embedViewsUpdateViewInstancesInStack` which refreshes all top level instances of embeddable views within the stack.